Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-To verify this sub-dominant behavior, we have extracted the velocity $v_0$ using Eq. \eqref{eq:expression-basique-L} from each value of the inductance.
-These values are reported in Fig. \ref{figure4} as a function of $\nu$.
+We have then extracted the velocity $v_{\text{eff}}(\nu)$ using Eq. \eqref{eq:expression-basique-L} from each value of the inductance (see Fig. \ref{figure4}).
 This is the second main quantitative experimental result of this work.
 Each family of points corresponds to a specific sample configuration for which the sample has been heated up, re-bonded and cooled down again.
-These manipulations affect the electrostatic arrangement of charges at the edge, thereby modifying $v_D$ from one experiment to the other.
-Fig. \ref{figure4} thus presents predictions for $v_0(\nu)$ from Eq.~\eqref{eq:v0} for different values of $v_D$.
-Using five different values of $v_D$ as a single fit parameter in Eq. \eqref{eq:v0} for five different sets of experimental data gives the dashed lines on Fig.~\ref{figure4}.
-This demonstrates a good agreement between the experimental results for $v_0$ as a function of $\nu$ deduced from admittance measurements using Eqs. \eqref{eq:L} and predictions from Eq. \eqref{eq:v0}.
-The highest values of $v_D$ obtained here are comparable to the ones obtained on ungated samples (as ours) in Ref.~\cite{Kumada-2011-1} but five times higher than those in Refs.~\cite{McLure-2009-1,Gabelli-2007-1} obtained on samples with side gates.
-This is expected since gating leads to a higher geometric capacitance which brings down the velocity $v_0$ much closer to $v_D$.
-Last but not least, because of the variabilty of the electrostatic environment in ungated samples, the spread of values for $v_D$ found here is not surprising because the datasets depicted on Fig.~\ref{figure4} correspond to different experiments performed on both sides of the sample.
-Additional results obtained on samples from different wafers are presented in Sec.
-5 of the Supplementary Information provide additional evidence of the robustness of our analysis.
+These manipulations affect the electrostatic arrangement of charges at the edge, thereby modifying $v_{\text{d}}$ from one experiment to the other.
+Fig. \ref{figure4} presents predictions for $v_{\text{eff}}(\nu)$ from Eq.~\eqref{eq:v0} for different models for $v_{\text{d}}(\nu)$.
+Simarily to the discussion of Fig. \ref{figure3}, the $\nu^{-1/2}$ scaling for $v_{\text{d}}(\nu)$ gives the best reproduction of the experimental data.
+But a striking point is that in order to reproduce the experimental data, it is necessary to take into account the inter-channel Coulomb interactions: ignoring the interactions would correspond to using $v_{\text{d}}(\nu)$ instead of $v_{\text{eff}}$ in Eq. \eqref{eq:expression-basique-L}.
+This is shown by the thin filled and dashed grey curves on Fig. \ref{figure4}, which clearly do not follow the experimental data.
+We thus interpret the $\nu$-dependence of $v_{\text{eff}}(\nu)$ when increasing $\nu$ from $2$ to $10$ (mostly linear with $\log$-correction) as a strong indication of the dominant role of Coulomb interactions in these ungated samples.